 Who should attend: If you are a middle or high school teacher, after school professional, or other educator who wants to enrich your students' educational exeprience, join us for a three-day workshop.
 We will be holding a workshop on the west and east coast.

 What will you learn: The workshop will develop educators’ capacity to help kids learn to think and act as an inventor while developing a solution to a real-world problem.
 The workshop includes strategies for the effective use of JV InvenTeam guides made available free of charge on our website here.

-Cost: Registration is $1,500 per participant and includes food (breakfast and lunch for all three days), workshop materials, and a classroom kit with tools and materials for 20 students.
+Cost: Registration is $1,500 per participant and includes food (breakfast and lunch for all three days), workshop materials, and a classroom kit.

-Registration is open.
-Click on the registration link or email Gayle Golding if you have any questions.
+Registration is closed.
+Email Gayle Golding if you have any questions.
 You can also contact her directly at 617-253-3410.

 Workshop sessions will be taught and faciliated by the Lemelson-MIT Program staff (former teachers) and assisted by our former InvenTeam educators.

 Invention Education Officer, Lemelson-MIT